 Contributions paid by you.
 DBD and Accumulation 2 members generally make default member contributions of 7% of their salary (if paid on an after tax basis).
 However, you can reduce your default member contributions if you wish.
-To find out more, see the Default member contribution fact sheet and form, available at unisuper.com.au or by calling 1800 331 685.
+To find out more, see the Default member contribution fact sheet and form, available at unisuper.com.au or by contacting us.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.